strategineer/personal-website/source/food/mush_de_vegan.html.markdown

   - Once the chick peas soften, add the red kidney beans.
   - After 1min or so, add the tomato sauce and bring the mix to a boil and simmer.
   - Add the rice and green peas to the pan, mixing it all together.
-  - Serve in small bowls, adding parmesan cheese on top for a little extra flavor if you don't hate having a good time.
+  - Serve in small bowls, add parmesan cheese and/or a sunny side up egg on top for a little extra flavor.
 ---